 - marital or civil partnership status; and

 These can be called the Protected Characteristics.
 The Academy also opposes all bullying and unlawful discrimination on the basis that a person has a special educational need or learning difficulty, or because English is an additional language.

 The Academy is committed to promoting equality and has produced policies to assist promotion of the following aims:

 - to eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Equality Act 2010

 - advance equality of opportunity between people who share a protected characteristic and those without

 - foster good relations between people who share a protected characteristic and those who do not.

-The Academy accepts applications from, and admits pupils irrespective of their Protected Characteristics and will not discriminate on these grounds in the terms on which a place is offered, subject to section 8, below.
+The Academy accepts applications from, and admits pupils irrespective of their Protected Characteristics and will not discriminate on these grounds in the terms on which a place is offered.
 The Academy will treat every application in a fair, open-minded way.

 The Academy’s admissions policy reflects the Academy’s approach towards equal opportunities and is consistent with this policy.

 To ensure that this policy is operating effectively with respect to admissions, and to identify those sections of the local community which may be under represented in the Academy, the Academy monitors applicants’ gender, race, disability and religion or belief as part of the Admissions procedure.
 We also maintain records of this data in an anonymised format solely for the purposes stated in this policy.